Last Updated on May 28, 2022

 It may sound irrelevant, but to get the right outcomes you need to set up your trampoline first in the right place.
 When installing the trampoline, make sure everything you join correctly.
 Always tighten the screws and bolts.
 Also, you need to check the springs are installed correctly.
 If there are winds, don’t forget to use wind stakes.

 Another important thing is setting up the trampoline in a leveled area.
 This will extend the lifespan of the trampoline.
 If the area isn’t flat the frame may be twisted.
 Also, make sure the jumping surface is fully horizontal and flat.
 It is ideal to set up the tramp in shady sports to protect the surface from UV damage.

-To use a trampoline for extended times, you need to clean your trampolines regularly or weekly, or monthly depending upon your using frequency.
+To use a trampoline for extended times, you need to clean your trampolines regularly or weekly, or monthly depending upon your use frequency.
 If dust and debris make crowds over the mat eventually it can damage the mat or springs.
 As a square trampoline or rectangular trampoline has a much higher chance of accidents than a rounded trampoline because of the uniform bounce ability, they need to be checked more seriously.

-You should remove leaves, dust from the trampoline.
-After that, clean the mat, springs, and frame with soap water with a bristle brush then rinse with clean water and finally dry in the open air.
+You should remove leaves, and dust from the trampoline.
+After that, clean the mat, springs, and frame with soap water with a bristle brush then rinse with clean water, and finally dry in the open air.
 We recommend you not to use detergent, it may lead to the frame’s erosion.
 The good news is, for a water trampoline and bouncer, it’s very easy to clean.

 Inspect Trampoline’s Parts Before Playing

-It’s important to check the trampoline every day or before start playing.
+It’s important to check the trampoline every day or before starting playing.
 In most cases accidents occur due to our negligence.
 If there is any fault, we will see it at a daily check-up and easily solve this.
 Here are the things that you should notice frequently.